 Diversity is strongly supported and encouraged in the profession and ALA membership.
 Learn more at alanet.org/diversity.

 Membership is not open to vendors or business partners.
 For purposes of membership eligibility, a business partner is generally an individual (or member of an organization) whose primary function is to market or sell products and/or services to members of the legal community.
 We value our relationship with business partners and vendors, and encourage them to explore the many opportunities available to join forces with ALA.

 If you're interested in membership and want more information, please request a prospective member kit by contacting ALA's Membership Team at 847.267.1585 or e-mail firstname.lastname@example.org.
-To join ALA, apply online or download a copy of our 2017 Membership Application.
+To join ALA, apply online or download a copy of our Membership Application.
 We welcome the opportunity to discuss your professional needs and demonstrate how ALA can help you find solutions and advance your career.
-Please join the undisputed leader in the business of law today!
+Please join the undisputed association leader in legal management today!